-Results of external examinations taken by pupils in Year 11 (Key Stage 4) or pupils aged 17 for September 2018 to August 2019.
+Results of external examinations taken by pupils aged 15 or 17, which includes GCSE and A Levels for September 2019 to August 2020.

 Pupils in Year 11

 - In 2019/20 the percentage of entries awarded A* to A, A* to C and A* to G was the highest since 2015.
 The increase in the latest year being greater than in all other years

 - The percentage of entries awarded at each individual grade between A* to C was higher in 2019/20 than the previous year, while this percentage was lower at each individual grade between D and U/X.